berrlang/berr/README.md

 // hate the fact you have to add spaces? name berr be "Hello" +: "World!" // "Hello World!"
+// to add more than one space
+name berr be "Hello" +:3 "World!" // "Hello   World!"

 // Variables